ag-informatics/streamflow/qgis processing/README.md

             def shortHelpString(self):
                 return self.tr("Clip Raster by Mask Layer")

-Next a function to iniate the algorithm defines in further details the parameters.
+Next, a function to iniate the algorithm defines in further details the parameters.
 This is done by using the *QgsProcessingParameter* classes.
-In this case we define the vector layer as a feature source, the input DEM as a raster layer, and the output clipped DEM as a raster destination.
+In this case we define the input vector layer as a feature source, input DEM as a raster layer, and the output clipped DEM as a raster destination.

         def initAlgorithm(self, config=None):
             self.addParameter(